the3venthoriz0n/MoreBees/readme.md

 # More Bees
 This is a mod for Lethal Company.
-It's exactly like it sounds; There are a crap ton of bees (and some other stuff).
+It's exactly like it sounds; way way more bees (and some other stuff).

 Please note, I have absolutely no clue how to mod games and this is currently a little broken.
 Fixes on the way.

+Don't hesitate to report any "bugs" (pun intended).

 ## Features
 - Bees